targetteal/o2-pt/rule-book.md

 ## No implicit expectations

-You may deny requests to take specific projects and actions if no matching explicit _Accountability_ is captured in the requested role's description.
-However, you should always accept projects and actions if you think they fit your role's purpose, even if no explicit _Accountability_ is recorded.
+You may deny requests to take specific projects and actions if no matching explicit _Accountability_ is captured in the requested _Role_'s description.
+However, you should always accept projects and actions if you think they fit your _Role_'s purpose, even if no explicit _Accountability_ is recorded.

 ## Everything is allowed by default

-When pursuing your role's purpose, you are always allowed to take action, unless an explicit _Artifact_ or _Circle_ _Restriction_ says otherwise.
+When pursuing your _Role_'s _Purpose_, you are always allowed to take action, unless an explicit _Artifact_ or _Circle_ _Restriction_ says otherwise.

 # Duties

 When taking part of an **Organic Organization**, _Circle Members_ have some basic duties towards one another.

-## Expressing roles
+## Expressing Roles

-You are responsible for monitoring how your role's purpose and accountabilities are expressed, and comparing that to your vision of their ideal potential expression.
+You are responsible for monitoring how your _Role_'s _Purpose_ and _Accountabilities_ are expressed, and comparing that to your vision of their ideal potential expression.
 You should identify those gaps between the current reality and a potential you sense, each one being a tension.

 You are also responsible for trying to resolve those tensions by using the authorities and other mechanisms available to you under the Rule Book.